Peperomia Care Guide

 They may be low maintenance but this also doesn’t mean that they can be treated in the same way you would treat a cactus.
 Keep the soil moist, place them out of the way of direct sunlight, keep your room humid and you don’t need to worry about repotting too often because they prefer to be a bit root bound.

 If you follow these rules then you should have success with your Peperomia.
-But remember to check the needs of the individual Peperomia in case they have slightly different needs.
+But remember to check the individual Peperomia care needs in case they are slightly different.